LENTIL & BARLEY SOUP

 2 mild Italian sausages, casings removed

-Minced garlic to taste (I usually do 2 cloves) or 1/2 tsp. garlic powder
+Minced garlic to taste (I usually squeeze 2 cloves through a garlic press) or 1/2 tsp. garlic powder

 2 carrots, peeled and chopped